mghpcc-projects/user_level_slurm_reservations/README.md

   3. A periodic processor, scheduled by ```cron(8)```.
-This monitors Slurm ULSR reservations and performs HIL operations to move nodes between HIL projects and the HIL free pool, and Infiniband control operations to isolate and restore loaned nodes.
+This monitors Slurm ULSR reservations and performs HIL operations to move nodes between HIL user projects, the HIL free pool, the HIL ULSR loaner project.
+The monitor also performs Infiniband control operations to isolate and restore loaned nodes on the Infiniband network.

   4. A MOC HIL client interface, used by the ULSR code to remotely execute HIL commands on the nodes placed into and freed from HIL